gabuh/.java/README.md

 ###### Widening the type - going to smaller type to larger type

-- It's automatic, there is not risk of losing data.
+- It's automatic, there is no risk of losing data.
 - No special syntax requirement

 <details>